 What is the Employee Stock Options Plan (ESOP)?

-Under the Employee stock option plan (ESOP), an “option” granted to the company employee carry the right, but not the obligation, to buy a promised number of shares at a pre-determined price.
+Under the Employee stock option plan (ESOP), an “option” granted to the company employee carries the right, but not the obligation, to buy a promised number of shares at a pre-determined price.
 Employee Stock Options are complex call options granted by the companies as a part of the remuneration package.
 When stock options are exercised in large quantities, it can have a significant impact on the total number of outstanding shares thereby diluting the EPS and negatively affecting the valuations of the firm.

-Employee Stock Options is different from exchange traded options as they are not traded and don’t come with put component.
-Also, please note that the pre-determined price is also called as a Strike Price or the Exercise price.
+Employee Stock Options is different from exchange-traded options as they are not traded and don’t come with put component.
+Also, please note that the pre-determined price is also called a Strike Price or the Exercise price.

 How does Employee Stock Options Work?